 I hope to accomplish a lot of things with this site, and to cover a lot of ground over time.
 So, I thought it would be best if I started out with a quick look at the sort of material you’re likely to find here.

-First and foremost, this is a DIY blog.
+First and foremost, this is a DIY blog, by an actual carpenter.

 Many of my weekly articles are going to focus on specific woodworking projects and home repair projects, with detailed explanations of how to carry out the techniques involved.